SalomePlatform/adao/doc/en/tui.rst

     Optimal state...................: [ 2.
 3. 4.]
     Simulation at optimal state.....: [  2.
 6. 12.
 20.]

-As it should be in twin experiments, it is found that we get correctly the parameters that were used to artificially build the observations.
+As it should be in twin experiments, when we trust mainly in observations, it is found that we get correctly the parameters that were used to artificially build the observations.

 ..
 Reconciliation de courbes a l'aide de MedCoupling
 .. +++++++++++++++++++++++++++++++++++++++++++++++++